xidstar/kong-assignment/README.md

 * The project uses the Bootstrap v4 library, therefore default bootstrap classes have been used in the implementation.

-* The hero section breakpoint has moved up from the typical tablet(md) to desktop(lg) for better user experience.
-The text and hero-image look squished otherwise.
+* Mobile and Tablet design comps not provided, hence stacked the hero componenents on smaller screen sizes for better user experience.

 ### Assumptions